acidanthera/VirtualSMC/Dual Battery Support.md

 macOS has buggy dual battery support and we won't have correct battery status without doing some changes.
 Many laptops do have dual batteries, one common example are Lenovo ThinkPad Laptops.
-In this short tutorial we will explain on how to implement dual battery support under macOS
+In this quick guide we will explain on how to implement dual battery support under macOS

-Note: this short tutorial only covers the dual battery implementation and not the patching process for battery reporting.
+Note: this quick guide only covers the dual battery implementation and not the patching process for battery reporting.

 ## Requirements